mlchem.chem.visualise package

 dict

-Load molecules and generate their images.
+• load_mols(…) – Add molecules and immediately render/store their images.

 __init__(mol: Mol | None = None, highlightAtoms: Iterable = [], size: Iterable = [300, 300], legend: str = '') None